-If you’re planning a trip to Guatemala and want to learn more about the cuisine, then you may be interested in going on a food tour or taking a cooking class.
+If you’re planning a trip to Guatemala and want to learn more about the cuisine, then you may be interested in going on a food or drinking tour.

-Save This on Pinterest!No time to read this Guatemalan food guide now?
+Save This on Pinterest!No time to read this article on the food in Guatemala?
 Click on the save button and pin it for later!

 Photo by lenyvavsha